cloudmesh-community/book/chapters/preface/preface.md

 # Preface

-This collection of documents will help in creating cloud based clusters and as part of the classes taught it IU.
+This collection of documents uses a straightforward notation.
+If you need to find out how we do it, simply click on a cloud to view the source.